sematext/logagent-js/README.md

 Examples:
 ```
 # Be Evil: parse all logs
-# stream it to Logsene 1-Click ELK stack
+# stream logs to Logsene 1-Click ELK stack
 logagent -t LOGSENE_TOKEN /var/log/*.log
+# Act as syslog server on UDP and forward messages to Logsene
+logagent -t LOGSENE_TOKEN -u 1514
+# Act as syslog server on UDP and write YAML formated messages to console
+logagent -u 1514 -y
 ```

 Use a [glob](https://www.npmjs.com/package/glob) pattern to build the file list